sthysel/rakali/README.md

   --help             Show this message and exit.
 ```

+A simple single stream video player.

 ![View](docs/pics/rakali-view.jpg)

 ## rakali-find-chessboards

 ![View](docs/pics/chessboard.jpg)

-Find checkerboard images in video feed for calibration purposes
+Find checkerboard images in video feed for calibration purposes.

+`rakali-find-chessboards` will look for a chessboard patterns in the frame flow
+and save each frame containing a chessboard for batch processing during camera
+calibration.

 `$ rakali-find-chessboards --help`